Active Learning-Based Optimization of Hydroelectric Turbine Startup to Minimize Fatigue Damage: Introduction

 \section{Introduction}

 Hydropower accounts for more than 50$\%$ of renewable electricity production worldwide.
 In addition, as utilities incorporate an increasing share of intermittent renewable energy sources, such as wind and solar, into Electrical Power Systems (EPSs), hydropower is expected to play a pivotal role in the energy transition.
 Hydro-generating units (HGUs) are characterized by their rapid startup and shutdown sequences, as well as their ability to adjust power output quickly.
-They can operate effectively from no-load to full-load conditions and are capable of resopnding swiftly to fluctuations in the power output of intermittent renewable sources and variations in electricity grid frequency.
+They can operate effectively from no-load to full-load conditions and are capable of responding swiftly to fluctuations in the power output of intermittent renewable sources and variations in electricity grid frequency.
 For these reasons, they provide a growing array of ancillary services to EPS \citep{Vagnoni2024}.
-This evolving role translates into more frequent transient sequences, including startup and shutdown operations, as well as functioning under off-design conditions.
-Such conditions increase runner fatigue and the risk of early failure due to adverse hydrodynamic phenomena, which impose significant stresses on the runner \citep{ChiragTrivedi_Michel_2013, Liu_Luo_Wang_2016}.
-Consequently, the study of these conditions has garnered considerable attention over the past decade within both academic and industrial communities, through experimental campaigns on reduced-scale models \citep{Duparchy2015} and prototype machines \citep{Favrel2020, Pham_Gagnon_Antoni_Tahan_Monette_2021} as well as through CFD-FEA numerical simulations \citep{Nicolle2012, Morissette2019}.
+This evolving role translates into more frequent transients, including startup and shutdown operations, as well as functioning under off-design conditions having significant influence on the turbine runner life \citep{ChiragTrivedi_Michel_2013}.
+Such conditions increase runner fatigue and the risk of early failure due to adverse hydrodynamic phenomena, which impose significant stresses on the runner \citep{Liu_Luo_Wang_2016}.
+Consequently, the study of these conditions has garnered more attention over the past decade within both academic and industrial communities, through experimental campaigns on reduced-scale models \citep{Duparchy2015}, correlation between reduced-scale models and prototype machines \citep{Favrel2020}, modeling of the fatigue loading from prototype machines measurements \citep{Pham_Gagnon_Antoni_Tahan_Monette_2021}, as well as through Computational Fluid Dynamics (CFD) and Finite Element Analysis (FEA) numerical simulations to capture the blade fatigue loading \citep{Nicolle2012}.
+Furthermore, the stochastic nature of those events was also studied using both prototype machine measurements \citep{Gagnon2012} and CFD-FEA numerical simulations \citep{Morissette2019}.